Domain-Driven Design

 • Invariants - Business rules enforced within the domain

-• Consistency boundaries - Ensures data integrity within the aggregate
+• Consistency boundaries - Ensures data integrity within the domain object

 3. Value Objects and Entities